Notable Works–Decolonizing Knowledge: An Example from Japan

 Remembering Betty Neuman (September 11, 1924 – May 28, 2022)

-Source Betty Neuman was born and raised on a farm in rural Ohio and died in the early morning hours of May 28, 2022 near Seattle, Washington, where she had located several years ago to be near her family.
-Betty Neuman is the nursology theorist who developed the Neuman Systems Model, a widely and internationally … Continue reading Remembering Betty Neuman (September 11, 1924 – May 28, 2022)
+In Memoriam Source Betty Neuman was born and raised on a farm in rural Ohio and died in the early morning hours of May 28, 2022 near Seattle, Washington, where she had located several years ago to be near her family.
+Betty Neuman is the nursology theorist who developed the Neuman Systems Model, a widely … Continue reading Remembering Betty Neuman (September 11, 1924 – May 28, 2022)

 Closing the “Secondary” Research-Theory-Practice-Application Gap: Charting a Path for Advancement of Nursology Knowledge in Implementation Science